-So you’ve decided to work from home – you’ve had enough of that long commute and all the office politics, and you’re going to follow your dream of building a retail empire and start your own business – saying goodbye to money worries.
+So you’ve decided to work from home – you’ve had enough of that long commute and all the office politics, and you’re going to follow your dream of building an empire and starting your own business – saying goodbye to money worries.
 All you need is a PC, a phone and a fast broadband connection right?
-Well……
+Well…

 Also, unless you have a huge house with plenty of space for storage you will find it difficult to buy and store wholesale quantities of your products – and without wholesale quantities you will find it difficult to make a decent profit.